-11 6 Summary
+6 Summary

-12 Although DTA application-context knowledge is of key importance in building an appropriate 13 DTA application, currently this type of knowledge has not been formalized to be available for 14 DTA-assisted tools to minimize the modeling burden of DTA users (especially non-expert 15 users).
-This paper has proposed a case-based methodology for formalizing DTA applicationcontext knowledge and corresponding case-based reasoning.
-A detailed method based on this 16 17 methodology has been developed.
-Taking drainage network extraction from a gridded DEM 18 as an application example, 124 cases (50 for evaluation and 74 for reasoning) of drainage 19 network extraction from peer-reviewed journal articles were used to evaluate the performance 20 of the proposed method.
-Preliminary evaluation shows the reasonableness of the proposed 21 case-based method.
-Combining the propose method with existing methods for using other two types of DTA knowledge (i.e., task and algorithm knowledge), automated DTA modeling 22 23 could be implemented to make DTA easy to use for users and ensure that the result model is 24 reasonable comparatively.
-This is valuable especially for non-expert users at the beginning of 25 the modeling when field data for evaluation might be not easy to obtain.
+Although DTA application-context knowledge is of key importance in building an appropriate DTA application, currently this type of knowledge has not been formalized to be available for DTA-assisted tools to minimize the modeling burden of DTA users (especially non-expert users).
+This paper has proposed a case-based methodology for formalizing DTA application-context knowledge and corresponding case-based reasoning.
+A detailed method based on this methodology has been developed.
+Taking drainage network extraction from a gridded DEM as an application example, 124 cases (50 for evaluation and 74 for reasoning) of drainage network extraction from peer-reviewed journal articles were used to evaluate the performance of the proposed method.
+Preliminary evaluation shows the reasonableness of the proposed case-based method.
+Combining the proposed method with existing methods for using the other two types of DTA knowledge (i.e., task and algorithm knowledge), automated DTA modeling could be implemented to make DTA easy to use for users and ensure that the result model is reasonable comparatively.
+This is valuable especially for nonexpert users at the beginning of the modeling when field data for evaluation might be not easy to obtain.

 Additional research is needed to enhance the proposed method.
-In this paper the proposed methodology is implemented as a primary method which focuses on DTA domain and considers the area and the terrain condition through a few simple attributes for describing the study area characteristics of a DTA application case.
+In this paper, the proposed methodology is implemented as a primary method which focuses on DTA domain and considers the area and the terrain condition through a few simple attributes for describing the study area characteristics of a DTA application case.
 The design for the individual attributes and their quantification in each case could be improved to describe the domain-specific application-context knowledge in a more adaptive and efficient manner for various DTA application targets.
-Another possible improvement to the method would be to consider the reliability of the case and revise the solution part of the case as suggested by case-based reasoning before applying the solution to the new application problem.
+Another possible improvement to the method would be to consider the reliability of the case and revise the solution part of the case as suggested by casebased reasoning before applying the solution to the new application problem.
 The possibility of synthesizing the solutions of the cases in the base with higher similarity to build a solution to the new application problem could also be explored.

-5 The size of the case base does matter.
-An expanded case base containing as many cases as possible with more combinations of all kinds of characteristics would improve the application 6 7 effectiveness of the proposed method.
-The expansion of the case base (not only for the current 8 target task, but also for other DTA application tasks) is valuable for evaluating the 9 effectiveness of the case-based reasoning method and its successive versions.
-If case base is 10 with a large size, machine learning algorithms (such as multidimensional regression) might be 11 available for automatically calibrating the similarity functions and their shape-adjusting 12 parameters used in the proposed method.
-Currently the size of current case base is still 13 comparatively limited because current cases used in the experiment were mainly manually prepared from journal articles, except for certain attribute calculations (e.g., total relief, 14 15 hypsometric curve), for which an automatic computer program was used.
-This inefficient way 16 of preparing cases needs to be improved through developing automatic or semi-automatic 17 case-creation methods.
+The size of the case base does matter.
+An expanded case base containing as many cases as possible with more combinations of all kinds of characteristics would improve the application effectiveness of the proposed method.
+The expansion of the case base (not only for the current target task but also for other DTA application tasks) is valuable for evaluating the effectiveness of the case-based reasoning method and its successive versions.
+If case base is of a large size, machine learning algorithms (such as multidimensional regression) might be available for automatically calibrating the similarity functions and their shape-adjusting parameters used in the proposed method.
+Currently, the size of current case base is still comparatively limited because current cases used in the experiment were mainly manually prepared from journal articles, except for certain attribute calculations (e.g., total relief, hypsometric curve), for which an automatic computer program was used.
+This inefficient way of preparing cases needs to be improved through developing automatic or semiautomatic case-creation methods.